GilGald/redis-printer/README.md

 you should see the output in the console container logs

-# Demo server is down and up again steps:
+# Demo server is down and up again:
 in case the server is down we add a few messages and then the server runs again it should print them